“Joy, beautiful spark of the gods,

 Base: Cedarwood, Amber, Provencal Honey.

 These perfumes made me think: what makes us happy?
-What gives us joy of living?
+What gives us the joy of living?

 The study also shows that everyone is motivated and therefore happier by a blend of: